Skip to Content

 Hood

-Rubie's Adult Lord of The Rings Elven Cloak, Brown, StandardSometimes having a hood is a great advantage.
+Rubie's Costume Co.
+Lord of The Rings Elven Cloak, Multicolor, StandardSometimes having a hood is a great advantage.
 They do more than keep the rain off your head; they can also keep your ears warm and out of the wind.
 A cloak has an in-built hood that is as robust and weatherproof as the rest of the garment.

 There’s also the ability to stay hidden, should your swashbuckling history bounding adventure call for it.
 With its integral hood covering your head, you can hide away in the shadows.
 Your cloak can help you elude capture, allowing you to cosplay another day.